AstroVoid24/Astro-Encryptor/README.md

 Big update of 1.1:

-  -- Added Settings, that will keep getting bigger and BIGGER, and pretty/niet
+  -- Added Settings, that will keep getting bigger and BIGGER, and more pretty :3

 ```diff
 - IMPORTANT!: